-From the start of June residents have been receiving phone calls from social workers that in some cases, rather than providing reassurance, have led to a number of residents contacting councillors and Karen Buck MP very concerned that they, their friends or relatives won’t get the assistance they need after September.
+From the start of June residents have been receiving phone calls from social workers that in some cases, rather than providing reassurance, have led to a number of residents contacting councillors and Karen Buck MP very concerned that they, their friends or relatives won’t get the help with meals that they need after September.

-One resident described being told to try contacting cold ready meal providers Oak House and Wiltshire Farm Foods, to contact Apetito (who don’t deliver hot meals in Westminster) and even told to try Uber Eats and Deliveroo.
-There was no suggestion that a direct alternative providing daily deliveries of hot meals was available as an option for residents.
+One resident described being told to try contacting cold ready meal providers Oakhouse and Wiltshire Farm Foods or Apetito (who don’t deliver hot meals in Westminster) and even told to try Uber Eats and Deliveroo.
+There was no suggestion that a direct alternative to delivering a hot meal every day was available as an option for residents.

 Westminster Labour supports greater variety and choice for residents provided it doesn’t cost more or create additional burdens for the vulnerable elderly, but whatever happens there needs to be clarity.